Ng Tung Chai might be the most well-known waterfalls in Hong Kong. Hiking in the stream though, you “unlock” its beauty further.

 - Beauty/fun: 8.5/10.
 Even if the main waterfalls can be bit crowded, this stream is a must.
 Pristine water full route, pools, big waterfalls and jungle landscape.

-- Difficulty: 6/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 6/10.
 In several points you can exit out to the main path.
 You can not scramble up the main touristy waterfalls, but yes all the others with good grip shoes and skills.

 There are two starting points that I would suggest then.
 If you want to avoid some of the initial stream just head up on the little concrete path up to the public toilets.
 There onwards you will see signs guiding you to the waterfalls.
 If instead, you want to hike the whole stream then head up Chai Kek road and in less than five minutes you will see the path that crosses Lam Tsuen river.
 This section is already pretty